fedi-e2ee/public-key-directory-specification/Specification.md

-The replicated ciphertext **MAY** be persisted indefinitely, but regardless of the trust status of a given Mirror, if the mirror has access to the plaintext (whether by caching a copy or by `rewrapped-keys`), the Mirror **MUST** occasionally (i.e., at least once every 24 hours) attempt to verify that the source server has not deliberately wiped their copy of the symmetric key.
+The replicated ciphertext **MAY** be persisted indefinitely, but regardless of the trust status of a given Mirror, if the mirror has access to the plaintext (whether by caching a copy or by `rewrapped-keys`), the Mirror **MUST** occasionally attempt to verify that the source server has not deliberately wiped their copy of the symmetric key.
 If the source has, the mirror **MUST** do the same.

+When processing a request for a replicated record, checking the status of the upstream record is **RECOMMENDED** if it has not been checked in the past 24 hours.

 If the source is unavailable, the mirror may defer retries for up to 7 days.
 After this grace period, they should treat the relevant rewrapped keys and cached plaintexts as invalid and remove them.
 If the source comes back online, the